 By Anika Mardiah Chowdhury

-A company is obliged to keep registers of members, which can be inspected by general public.
-The Companies Act, 1994 specifies how companies will keep their records and if it happens that the name of any member does not enter the register the court may rectify such register by the application of the person aggrieved.
+A company is obliged to keep registers of members, which can be inspected by the general public.
+The Companies Act 1994 specifies how companies will keep their records, and if the name of any member does not enter the register the court may rectify such register by the application of the person aggrieved.

-If the mentioned following fact arises thena) the person aggrieved, b) Or any member of the company, c) Or the company itself.
-Hereby the person aggrieved means a person who claims to have become a member but whose name has not been entered in the register may make an application as well as mentioned in the case Matiour Rahman vs. Dhaka Stock Exchange Ltd. 55 DLR (1999) 530.
+If the mentioned following fact arises then a) the person aggrieved; b) or any member of the company; c) or the company itself.
+As a result of this the person aggrieved means a person who claims to have become a member but whose name has not been entered in the register may make an application as well as mentioned in the case Matiour Rahman vs. Dhaka Stock Exchange Ltd. 55 DLR (1999) 530.

-Lastly, under this provision the court may also decide any question relating to the title of any person who is party to the application.
-Though the section is clear about rectification of register to award damages and title but this provision is not clear about rectification of share register by way of specific performance of contract and there are no case laws which gives a clear view in this regard.
+Lastly, under this provision, the court may also decide any question relating to the title of any person who a party to the application is.
+Although the section is clear about the rectification of register to award damages and title, this provision is not clear about the rectification of share register by way of specific performance of the contract, and there are no case laws which gives a clear view in this regard.